lzqsd/TransparentShapeReconstruction/README.md

 ## Instructions
 The code have 2 parts.
 The normal prediction part is included in `Normal` directory and the point cloud prediction part is in `PointCloud` directory.
 We will use 10-view reconstruction as an example to demonstrate how to use the code.
 The instructions to train the network for 5-view and 20 view reconstructions are listed after.
+1. Prepare the dataset.
+    * Please visit this [link](https://github.com/lzqsd/TransparentShapeDatasetCreation) to check how to create the transparent shape dataset.
+Our rendered dataset will also be released soon.
+Please save the shape and images in the directory `../Data/Shapes` and `../Data/Images10` respectively.
+2.